dalamilla/programming-python/README.md

 # Django Projects

-A list of simple Django projects.
+A list of simple Django and Django Rest Framework projects.

 ## Projects